olinjs/olinjs/classes/class4/README.md

 To start we'll need a basic Express app again.
 You can start a new app or modify your homework, but we'd recommend starting from last class's app.
-From the class4 folder, use this command to copy it over:
+From the class4 folder, use this command to copy last class's app over:
 ```
 cp -r ../class3/::expressintro:: ./::formsApp::
 ```